PeteHaitch/phd_thesis/markdown/a_statistical_model_of_methlyC-seq.md

 	* See `notation.Rmd`
 	* Marginal distributions
 	* Dependence/correlation over $i$ (see also __Chapter X__)
-		* Li _et al._ compute $\beta$ values and compute correlations within a sample as a funciton of genomic distance.
+		* Li _et al._ compute $\beta$ values and compute correlations within a sample as a function of genomic distance.
-		* Arabidopsis compute $\beta$ values and compute correlations within a sample as a funciton of genomic distance.
+		* Arabidopsis compute $\beta$ values and compute correlations within a sample as a function of genomic distance.
 		* Lister _et al._ compute both within-read and across-read correlations or dependencies of DNA methylation.
 		* Akulenko, R., _et al._ compute gene-level $\beta$ values and compute the correlations between pairs of genes across samples as a function of genomic distance.
 	* Dependence/correlation over $j$ (?)